 A possible mechanism of action is that if you have MTHFR and methylation issues and are not producing enough SAMe, it is possible that you already have low levels of serotonin in the brain.
 Then, during the luteal phase when oestrogen drops you suddenly have very low serotonin levels.
 Serotonin is important for maintaining a sense of wellbeing and a happy positive mood.

-There can be other nutrient deficiencies at play including low zinc, B6 and iron, which are important for the production neurotransmitters.
+There can be other nutrient deficiencies at play including low zinc, B6 and iron, which are important for the production of neurotransmitters.
 Inflammation can also can cause a reduction in neurotransmitters and women with PMDD do have higher levels of inflammatory markers during the luteal phase.
-Correcting these nutrient deficiencies and reducing inflammation can help, but if there is a genetic MTHFR gene mutation issue and low same levels this needs to be corrected for best clinical outcomes.
+Correcting these nutrient deficiencies and reducing inflammation can help, but if there is a genetic MTHFR gene mutation issue and low SAMe levels, then this needs to be corrected for best clinical outcomes.